2025-environmental-bioinformatics/Lab-Unix/README.md

 Since we just made `observations` there is nothing inside of it-- let's change that!

 #### 2.4.2.
 Creating a file
-Move into the directory `observations` and let's create a file.
+Move into the directory `observations` and create a file.
 There are (unsurprisingly) many ways to do this.
 For now, let's use a text editor.
 During this class we will be using `nano` as it one of the easiest to learn.
 There are many other more powerful command line text editors (e.g. `vim`, `emacs`, etc.).
 If you are comfortable with one of those feel free to use it-- otherwise stick with nano.

 To create a new text file simply type `nano [name of file]`, for example:
 ```bash